Configuration Parameters

 {path}

-Path to the directory or file with system list of trusted root certificates.
+Path to the directory or file with a list of trusted root certificates.

 Default value: Path to the list of trusted certificates.
 The path depends on your GNU/Linux distribution.

-For Astra Linux, Debian, Linux Mint, SUSE Linux and Ubuntu, usually it is a path /etc/ssl/certs/.
+For Astra Linux, Debian, Linux Mint, SUSE Linux and Ubuntu this is usually the path /etc/ssl/certs/.

-If a command is unavailable or an OS distribution could not be identified, the value /etc/ssl/certs/ is used.
+If the command is unavailable or your OS distribution cannot be identified, the /etc/ssl/certs/ value is used.

 Changes made to the settings of the connection scanning do not influence the scanning of connections that have already been established by the applications before making changes.

-Specify more particular parameters of traffic monitoring in the settings of the auxiliary component Dr.Web Firewall for Linux.
+Other parameters of traffic monitoring, as well as its rules, are defined in the settings of the Dr.Web Firewall for Linux service component.